 True of False: The Rogue Ohio Power Bar is the best value power bar currently on the market.

-While there are some really nice power bars being introduced, some of which provide excellent value, it’s hard to argue that the Rogue Ohio Power Bar doesn’t offer the best bang for your buck.
+While there are some really nice power bars being introduced, some of which provide excellent value, it’s hard to argue that the Rogue Ohio Power Bar doesn’t at least belong in the conversation.

 It’s well made, it has great specs, it looks awesome, and it’s very well priced.